janscience/MicroConfig/docs/userguide.md

   Select [1]:
 ```

-The first action simply list hex files in the root directory of the SD
+The first action simply lists hex files in the root directory of the SD
 card.
 The output looks like this:

 ```txt